Social Security: Uncovering Opportunities to Bring Value to Your Clients and Prospects

 - Above all, empower your clients and prospects to make an informed decision.
 That’s what this is all about.
 Knowledge is power to me, and you’re going to get more loyal clients that will give more referrals.
 Have those conversations, those meaningful conversations, about Social Security.

-About Heather Schreiber, RICP®, Founder and President, HLS Retirement Consulting, LLC, Retirement Income Strategist, Speaker, Writer, and Trainer to Financial Professionals
+About Heather L. Schreiber, RICP®, Founder and President, HLS Retirement Consulting, LLC, Retirement Income Strategist, Speaker, Writer, and Trainer to Financial Professionals

 Heather Schreiber, RICP®, is Founder and President of HLS Retirement Consulting, LLC, Heather partners with financial, legal, and tax professionals to build holistic client solutions for retirement.